TheOnliestMattastic/BTAR-R/devlog.md

 - **Professionalism**: The repo will include a polished `README.md` and this `devlog.md` to show my growth and thought process.

 ---

-### Next Steps
-- Extract map logic into a `Map` module.
-- Build a reusable `UI` module for buttons and HUD elements.
-- Refactor input handling into a state machine (`idle → selecting → moving → attacking`).
-- Document the rebuild process with screenshots and GIFs for the GitHub README.